Published:

 Casatiello and religious symbolism.

-Casatiello: religious references.
+Casatiello: the religious references.

 In Naples, casatiello is one of the Easter specialties par excellence, served during the abundant meals that dot this holiday.
 It should come as no surprise, therefore, that it is rich in symbolic religious references, among which are: